 Hazing is prohibited.
-School personnel will not tolerate any hazing on Diocesan school grounds, in virtual school, or at any school-sponsored activity (on or off school grounds).
-In addition, the Office of Catholic Schools expects students and parents who become aware of an act of hazing to report it to appropriate school personnel (e.g. principal, teacher, school counselor).
+School personnel will not tolerate any hazing on diocesan school grounds, in virtual school, or at any school-sponsored activity (on or off school grounds).
+In addition, the Office of Catholic Schools expects students and parents who become aware of an act of hazing to report it to appropriate school personnel (e.g. headmaster, teacher, school counselor).
 The Office of Catholic Schools expects staff members who become aware of an incidence of hazing to report the hazing to school administration for further investigation.

-In cases of reported hazing, the principal or designee shall interview all students involved (i.e., the aggressor(s) and the person being hazed) and investigate, as appropriate.
-This investigation may include interviews with students, parents, and school staff; review of school records; and identification of parent and family issues.
-Any student who retaliates against another for reporting hazing may be subject to appropriate consequences.
+In cases of reported hazing, the headmaster or designee shall interview all students involved (i.e., the alleged aggressor(s) and the alleged target(s)) and investigate, as appropriate.
+This investigation may include interviews with students, parents/guardians, and school staff; review of school records; and identification of parent and family issues.
+Any student who retaliates against another for reporting hazing will be subject to appropriate consequences.